 Cherokee Lake is a beautiful lake for boating.
 The park provides a boat ramp for visitors to launch from mid-April to late September.
 Nearby commercial marinas provide boat launching and rental boats and motors, as well as a bait shop that supplies fishing and picnicking needs.

-The pool at Panther Creek opens for the 2016 season on Saturday, May 28.
+The pool at Panther Creek closed for the 2016 season on August 14.

 Hours of operation are: Wednesday through Saturday: 10:00 AM to 6:00 PM.
 Sunday: 1:00 PM to 6:00 PM.
 Closed Monday and Tuesday.
 Admission is $4 per person, ages two and older and $2 for camping guests (maximum 6 people per camp site).
 Pool passes are $80 for 40 visits and can be used for your entire party.

 All infants must wear swim diapers which can be purchased for $1 at the pool.

 Pool parties can be scheduled after normal operating hours from 6:00 PM to 8:00 PM on Thursdays, Fridays and Saturdays for $150 plus tax.
 For more info, please call the park office at 423-587-7046.
 Please wear your sunscreen and stay hydrated!
 Keep swimming, just keep swimming!